 Puzz-3D NYC

-The Puzz-3D New York, New York puzzle has 3141 pieces, is labeled as super challenging, and measures 35″x26″x21.25″ (WxDxH).
+The Puzz-3D New York, New York puzzle has 3141 pieces, is labeled as super challenging, and measures 35”x26”x21.25” (WxDxH).
 It’s made by Wrebbit, who make a wide range of 3D puzzles.

-The Puzz-3D NYC is really two separate 3D puzzles that get put together as one.
+The Puzz-3D NYC is really two separate 3D puzzles that you combine into one huge one.
 The first section is the World Trade Center district, which contains the World Trade Center, the World Financial Center, One Liberty Plaza, the Monument of Merchant Marines, Battery Park, Castle Clinton Fort, and the Athletic Club, to name a few.
+The second section is the Empire State Building district which contains the Empire State Building, the Marine Midland bank, the Chrysler Building, the old Manhattan Bank, the American Standard Building, Morgan Bank, the Chase Manhattan Bank, the Equitable Building, and Standard Oil.

 The instructions mention that it also comes with 39 extra pieces that will “enable you to construct a surprise element, typical of the Big Apple.”
 I like a little extra mystery in my puzzles (if you want to see the surprise, here’s a pic).